wouzar/tldr/README.md

 # Stuff I read, watch and listen to

+## 02.02.18
+* http://www.dwmkerr.com/the-death-of-microservice-madness-in-2018/ Pros and cons of using microservices pattern.

 ## 01.02.18
 * https://medium.com/@otto.chrons/what-makes-scalafiddle-so-fast-9a3edf33ed4d Amazing explanation about how Scalafiddle works and why it's so fast.
 * https://gorillalogic.com/blog/continuous-integration-systems-circleci-vs-travisci-vs-codeship-vs-jenkins-part-2/ Comparing popular CI tools.